zukunft/zukunft.com/README.md

 Development installation
 ------------------------

-To install this version 0.0.3 on a debian system (https://wiki.debian.org/) do:
+To install this version 0.0.3 on a debian system (https://wiki.debian.org/) do as root e.g. in /home/your_user/:

 1. Clone the repository:
    ```bash